Gender and migration

 According to the International Organization for Migration (IOM), gender “refers to the socially constructed roles and relationships, personality traits, attitudes, behaviors, values, relative power and influence that society ascribes to people based on their assigned sex.
 Gender is relational and refers not simply to women, men or other gender groups, but to the relationship between them.
 Although notions of gender are deeply rooted in every culture, they are also changeable over time and have wide variations both within and between cultures” (IOM, 2015).

 The share of female migrants has not changed significantly in the past 60 years.
 However, more female migrants are migrating independently for work, education and as heads of households.
 Despite these improvements, female migrants may still face stronger discrimination, are more vulnerable to mistreatment, and can experience double discrimination as both migrants and as women in their host country in comparison to male migrants.
 Nonetheless, male migrants are also exposed to vulnerabilities in the migration processes.
-Therefore, gender-responsive data on migration have potential to promote greater equality and offer opportunities for disadvantaged groups.
+Therefore, gender-responsive data on migration have the potential to promote greater equality and offer opportunities for disadvantaged groups.

 Asia and Africa